nim-lang/Nim/doc/manual.rst

 Unicode Operators
 -----------------

-Under the `--experimental:unicodeOperators` these Unicode operators are also parsed as operators::
+Under the `--experimental:unicodeOperators` switch these Unicode operators are also parsed as operators::

   ∙ ∘ × ★ ⊗ ⊘ ⊙ ⊛ ⊠ ⊡ ∩ ∧ ⊓   # same priority as * (multiplication)